-(12) a. the two cases in which Mary received an invitation or John received one b. ??? the three cases in which Mary received an invitation or John received one an invitation and a situation in which John received an invitation won't count as a truthmaker of the disjunctive case-clause.
+- (12) a. the two cases in which Mary received an invitation or John received one - b. ??? the three cases in which Mary received an invitation or John received one

-The unacceptability of three in (12b) means that a sum of a situation in which Mary received
+The unacceptability of three in (12b) if both Mary and John received an invitation that a sum of a situation in which Mary received an invitation and a situation in which John received an invitation won't count as a truthmaker of the disjunctive case-clause.